tnas/fdm/README.md

 # Finite Differences Method
-An Implementation of the Finite Differences Method
+An Implementation of the Finite Differences Method for the Cooling Fin Problem